ejrgilbert/oopsla2025-whamm-artifact/README.md

 # Just run it! (everything runs in docker)
 ./run.sh
 ```

+[!WARNING] The _full_ artifact will only work on an x86_64 Linux machine due to the constraints of the Pin framework.
+However, if this set of experiments is turned off using the `MONITORS` variable in `src/run/run-exp.py`, the artifact can also run on an `amd64` machine.

 In order to run the artifact, the end-user simply needs to enter the base directory and run the `run.sh` script.
 This script performs the following actions:
 1. Build the Docker image.